The Institute’s Raison d’Etre

 The logic underlying the Institute’s curriculum proceeds first from a concern that many instruments of power are rarely studied before people conduct professional work in the various fields.
 This is very much a function of the regnant foreign policy and national security cultures, with their established career patterns and incentives focusing excessively on arms, money, and the diplomacy concerning them, while neglecting many other instruments of statecraft that are decisive in the successful pursuit of a secure peace.
 It also derives from patterns of education and research in the academic and public policy research worlds that, for various reasons, exclude the study of certain instruments of power.

 • Perhaps the most important element of U.S. public diplomacy over the years has been the American message of freedom, hope, opportunity, and concern about the welfare of others, with the attendant policy of not seeking conquest or domination.
 When this message is accompanied by a policy of treating foreign peoples with dignity, respect, and justice, it is arguably one of the most powerful political messages that can be transmitted on the world stage.
 But when this message is either not sent, obscured by failure to transmit any of its components, or compromised by policy actions that undermine natural sympathy for these ideas, relations with foreign publics can severely deteriorate.
 The systematic failure to include a significant public diplomacy component into national-level integrated strategy is all the more deplorable in light of the spectacular strategic successes of this form of diplomacy in the past.

-· Defense against foreign propaganda, deception, and covert political influence operations is a related neglected field.
+• Defense against foreign propaganda and disinformation, is a related neglected field.
 Perceptions management of these types is a major preoccupation of the statecraft of many foreign countries and movements.
 In contrast to normal public diplomacy, it often involves dishonest manipulation of the truth.
-Despite the remarkable effectiveness of these activities, the United States and other Western countries have systematically failed to study the entire subject of propaganda and foreign political influence operations and to develop defenses against them.
+Despite the remarkable effectiveness of these activities, the United States and other Western countries have systematically failed to study the entire subject of propaganda and to develop defenses against them.
 The result has been a greater vulnerability to foreign attempts to distort accurate perceptions of reality and to influence policies that result from those perceptions.

-· American universities have presided over a significant decline in the study of history, particularly intellectual, political, religious, diplomatic, military, and economic history.
+• Another neglected element of statecraft is the proper incorporation into national strategy of the lessons of history.
+American universities have presided over a significant decline in the study of history, particularly intellectual, political, religious, diplomatic, military, and economic history.
 Insofar as any aspect of history has been promoted in recent years, it has been social history, but all too often bereft of the larger political context.
 Particularly severe has been the lack of focus on military history.
 The consequences of this trend can only be damaging to our nation’s ability to conduct its national security policy.
 The study of military history reveals not simply the lessons of the actual conduct of wars, but those concerning the causes and political-diplomatic circumstances of wars.
 Ignorance of military history has affected not only military performance but also the decision making of civilian authorities who have been involved in launching military engagements.
 Given that errors in matters of war and peace are the most costly errors that can be made by our national leaders, prudence should dictate greater professional knowledge of one of the most important relevant fields of study.

 • Counterintelligence has been another severely neglected subject, despite the fact that poor counterintelligence can allow a nation’s military superiority to be vitiated by an inferior power with a superior intelligence strategy.
 Counterintelligence is usually subordinate to intelligence collection in the scale of priorities in the intelligence communities of the United States and other Western nations.
 This is explained by the fact that counterintelligence involves, among other things, quality control of intelligence collection, an activity that raises the possibility that intelligence agencies have been deceived or penetrated by hostile intelligence services.
 Meanwhile, U.S. intelligence collection has focused principally on technical methods to the neglect of human sources.
 Analysis of foreign realities, whether conducted by intelligence analysts or diplomats, has focused excessively on material capabilities rather than the political, ideological, religious, cultural, and psychological categories that reveal the intentions and purposes of foreign powers.
 What analysis there is of these non-material categories has historically suffered from dangerous “mirror-image” perceptions that assume that foreigners are “just like us” and that their views of what constitutes “reasonable” behavior are equal to our own.